ltonetwork/mongodb-rest/README.md

 * REST - PUT /db/collection - Update collection with changes in PUT body
 * Other useful commands (quit, reconnect, addUser, removeUser, etc)
-* Error handling - It's not-implemented at all at the moment
+* Error handling - It's fairly limited at the moment

 See Also
 --------